Q. What is the Fee to participate in Broken Arrow Youth Baseball?

-Spring Registrations begin December 1st of each year and continue to Mid-February.
-Beginning February 12th, a $15 late fee is applied to each registration and the player may be put on a waiting list depending on team availability.
+Spring Registrations begin December of each year and continue to Mid-February, at this time a $25.00 late fee will be applied to each registration and the player may be put on a waiting list depending on team availability.

 Q. Will there be a Fundraiser?

 A. Yes.
 BAYB requires all Recreational Players to participate in a fundraiser.
 This year the fundraiser will be selling BAYB Raffle Tickets with a Grand Prize given away of $10,000.
 REC Players will have a manditory obligation to sell 30 tickets or a buy-out amount of $60.

 Q. What is TIGER Ball?

 A. Tiger Ball is for players 5 & 6 years old.
 It is a combination between T-ball and Coach Pitch.
 The Batter shall get 5 swings to hit the ball.
 The first 3 balls must be pitched from the Coach.
 If the Batter is not successful in those attempts, they have the option on the last 2 pitches to continue Coach Pitch or switch to hit from a T. This program is designed to fit all skill levels of children in this age group.